Preclik02/NullOS/README.md

 arcnull
 ```

 > Make sure the ArcNull folder is correctly added to your `PATH`.
-See the [ArcNull README](https://github.com/YourUsername/ArcNull) for instructions.
+See the [ArcNull README](https://github.com/Preclik02/ArcOS/tree/main/ArcNull) for instructions.

 ---

 ## 🚧 Development

-ArcOS is a hobby project by a single teenage developer, still in progress but frequently updated.
+ArcOS is a hobby project by a single 14y.o. developer, still in progress but frequently updated.
 Its goal is to offer a fun, weird, and personalized Linux-based environment.

 Expect active development in:

-- ArcNull shell
+- ArcNull terminal
-- ArcC language/compiler
+- ArcC (the framework) and Arcc (the compiler)
 - System scripts and future GUI

 ---